EdPutans/ernis_and_darius_nut_store/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Reason - urgency.

-## Available Scripts
+## TLDR

 A web page I designed and build in one day.